tensorflow/mlir/g3doc/Tutorials/Toy/Ch-3.md

 // Reshape(Reshape(x)) = x
 def ReshapeReshapeOptPattern : Pat<(ReshapeOp(ReshapeOp $arg)), (ReshapeOp $arg)>;
 ```
+The automatically generated C++ code corresponding to each of the DRR patterns can be found under
+$BUILD_DIR/projects/mlir/examples/toy/Ch3/ToyCombine.inc.

 DRR also provides a method for adding argument constraints when the transformation
 is conditional on some properties of the arguments and results.
 An example is a transformation